 Maintain a consistent brand voice

-Your brand voice should be your North Star.
-When customizing your message to cross-post content across platforms, make sure you’re not losing your brand voice in the process.
+Your brand voice should be your guiding principle.
+When customizing your message to cross-post content across platforms, make sure you maintain your brand voice in the process.
 Lean on your brand messaging guide, if you have one, to ensure your core message always stays the same.

 Use analytics to inform strategy

 Data gives you evidence to support your cross-posting strategy or change it up if it’s not performing well.
-Vanity metrics including likes may not always tell the full story, which is why tools like Bitly are valuable.
-Sometimes you need to take a closer look under the hood, and social platforms alone are limited in the insights they provide.
+To understand the full story, it’s important to look beyond vanity metrics like likes, which is why tools like Bitly are valuable.
+Dedicated analytics provide a fuller picture than the insights available on social platforms alone.

 Engage with your audience consistently